 Latiff (yellowed jersey) started this AFC match |

-Still yet to clear the mandatory beep test which the ace midfielder failed earlier of the day for the eighth time, the decision left many puzzled over the decision by Stags' coach Steven Tan.
+Still yet to clear the mandatory beep test which the ace midfielder failed earlier in the day for the eighth time, the decision left many puzzled over the decision by Stags' coach Steven Tan.

-SLNA's Hector (in white) shown pace but clumsy at finishing. |
+SLNA's Hector (in white) showed pace but was clumsy at finishing. |

 "We just have to keep our fingers crossed, with recovery and hope he (Latiff)can pass (the beep test).

-Stags' skipper Alek Duric yet to break his continent duck |
+Stags' skipper Alek Duric (9) has yet to break his continent duck |

-Lamented on those lost chances, coach Tan said:"We could have won the match, but just the lack of composure and missed too many chances in the game."
+Lamented on those lost chances, Coach Tan said:"We could have won the match, but just the lack of composure and missed too many chances in the game."

-Jamil Ali has been a key feature for the Stags' campaign |
+Jamil Ali has been a key feature of the Stags' campaign |

 (P.S: I met Latiff after the game and told him - "I still want to take your picture, Good Luck...")